 The Feast of Unleavened Bread comes immediately after the Passover and teaches us lessons about how we should respond to Jesus Christ’s gracious sacrifice.

-Deliverance from slavery to sin
+Feast of Unleavened Bread meaning: deliverance from slavery to sin

 After years of harsh slavery in Egypt, the people of Israel were overjoyed to leave Egypt during the Feast of Unleavened Bread.
 Egypt and its leader, Pharaoh, serve as a symbol of sin and Satan.